HybridCap: Inertia-aid Monocular Capture of Challenging Human Motions: Introduction

+In stark contrast, combining occlusion-unaware body-worn sensors for robust motion capture has been widely explored~\cite{henschel2020accurate,pons2011outdoor,gilbert2019fusing,zhang2020fusing,kaufmann2021pose}.
+Utilizing Inertial Measurement Units (IMUs) for motion inertia recording is a very popular trend.
+However, most previous works~\cite{pons2010multisensor,pons2011outdoor,von2016human,malleson2017real,vonMarcard2018,gilbert2019fusing,malleson2019real,zhang2020fusing} utilize multi-view video or a relatively large amount of IMUs (from 8 to 17), which is undesirable for daily usage.
+Recently, learning-based approaches~\cite{huang2018DIP,TransPose2021} enable a real-time motion capture with only 6 IMUs.
+But the lack of visual cue leads to inherent drifts and overlay artifacts.
 In this paper, we tackle the above challenges and present \textit{HybridCap} -- a high-quality inertia-aid monocular approach for capturing challenging human motions, as shown in Fig.~\ref{fig:fig_1_teaser}.
-We revisit the hybrid setting using only a single RGB camera and sparse IMUs, and reframe such light-weight hybrid motion capture into the neural data-driven realm.
-It enables practical and robust human motion capture under challenging scenarios at 60 fps with state-of-the-art accuracy, which outperforms existing approaches significantly.
+We revisit the light-weight hybrid setting using a single RGB camera and sparse IMUs (only 4 in our setting), and reframe such hybrid motion capture into the neural data-driven realm.
+It enables practical and robust human motion capture under challenging scenarios at 60 fps with state-of-the-art accuracy.

+To this end, we introduce a learning-and-optimization framework, consisting of a hybrid motion inference module and a robust hybrid optimization scheme.
+The former is formulated in a weakly supervised and hierarchical multi-stage framework.
+Specifically, we adopt a fully differentiable architecture in an analysis-by-synthesis fashion without explicit 3D ground truth annotation.
+Thus, for dense hybrid weak supervision, we propose a new largest multi-modal human motion dataset called Hybrid Challenging Motions (HCM) consisting of 176-minute challenging motions recorded from 14 RGB cameras and 17 IMUs with a total of 8.9M images.